Infinidoge/nix-minecraft/README.md

 ```

 #### `servers.<name>.package`

 The Minecraft server package to use.
 Example:
 `pkgs.minecraftServers.vanilla-1_18_2`

 #### `servers.<name>.package`

 JVM Options for this server, usually used to set ram amount.
 Example:
 `-Xms6144M -Xmx8192M`

 #### `servers.<name>.symlinks`

 This option is special in that it allows for declarative management of arbitrary things inside of the server's folder.
-If the file is modified the existing one will have a .bak suffix added to it, if it is modified again the previous backup will be overwritten.
+If the file already exists, existing one will have a `.bak` suffix added to it.
+If it is replaced again the previous backup will be overwritten.

 How it works is that it takes an attrset of derivations, and symlinks each derivation into place with the name of the attribute in the attrset.